yasanthaniroshan/TelegramBot_with_Django/Readme.md

 - **Information Retrieval**: Users can query the bot for information stored in the Django backend, making it a convenient interface for accessing data.
 - **User Engagement**: The bot enhances user engagement by providing a conversational interface for interacting with the Django application.
 - **Scalability**: Built on Django, the project is scalable and can handle increasing user interactions and data volume efficiently.

+## Why Django for Telegram Bot Backend?

+-  **Robust Database Management** :
+   Django comes with a built-in Object-Relational Mapping (ORM) system, providing a straightforward way to interact with databases.
+This makes managing user data, logs, and bot state seamless.

+- **Model Architecture** :
+   Django's model architecture enables developers to define data models using Python classes.
+These models automatically create database tables, simplifying the storage and retrieval of bot-related data.

 ## Installation